51Degrees/specifications/stylistic-conventions.md

 ## Checking adherence to conventions

-Refer to 51Degrees Style Guide.
+Refer to 51Degrees Style Guide. <span style="color:yellow">a link to it would be helpful</span>
-Refer to 51Degrees Glossary
+Refer to 51Degrees Glossary <span style="color:yellow">a link to it would be helpful</span>

 Some VSCode extensions that have proven useful:

-- Code Spell Checker
+- Code Spell Checker <span style="color:yellow">a link to it would be helpful</span>
-- HTTP/s and relative link checker
+- HTTP/s and relative link checker <span style="color:yellow">a link to it would be helpful</span>
-- Markdown All in One
+- Markdown All in One <span style="color:yellow">a link to it would be helpful</span>
-- Markdown Table Prettifier
+- Markdown Table Prettifier <span style="color:yellow">a link to it would be helpful</span>

 ## Consistency